leejoonli/code-every-day/log.md

 ## Thoughts

 Added find and sort function to linked list in C.  Basically the same thing as other languages except it's more explicit since C uses pointers and you need pointers for each data type in the struct.

+# Day 205 (10/19/2022)

+## C Practice

+Practiced in C.

+## Thoughts

+Added stack data structure and functions to the C practice repository.